SPASE Registry Server

 The Registry Server is packaged as a Web Application which can be installed on an application server such as Tomcat.
 The steps are:

-- Place the "war" file in the web apps folder on your server
+2. Place the "war" file in the web apps folder on your server

 Configuration

 The resolver service locates resource descriptions by mapping the "authority" portion of a Resource ID to a location in the local files system, then using the path portion of the resource ID to locate the resource description.
-The "collator" tool in the Resource Tools can be used to organize a collection of resource descriptions consistant with the requirements for the resolver service.
+The "collator" tool in the Resource Tools can be used to organize a collection of resource descriptions consistent with the requirements for the resolver service.

 The authorities known to the services are set in the the "authority.conf" file located in the WEB-INF/conf folder.
 Each line in an "authority.conf" maps an authority name to a local file system path to the metadata.
 The format is "authority name <Tab> path".
 A path that begins with a "." is relative to the installation of the registry server.
 Lines beginning with a "#" are considered comments and ignored.